marmaladeDE/oxsearch-documentation/en/configuration.md

 4. Save your settings before you continue with the next step.
 5. Reopen the elasticSearch configuration settings.
 6. Define a distinct name for the active and inactive index.
 __Note: the names vor both indexes can be the same.
-It is important, however, for them to be in lower case because of an Invalid JSON error message that accurs otherwise.__
+It is important, however, for them to be in lower case because of an Invalid JSON error message that accurs otherwise.
+Also, both the active and passive index must be defined as otherwise, the active index will not be written into.__
 On the active index, search requests in the shop frontend are performed.
 The inactive index is only relevant for the indexing process itself.
-Clicking the swap button will swap both indexes.
+After both indexes are defined and the active index is filled with contents, please make sure to swap both indexes with the corresponding button.
+__Note: To avoid tempering with the shop from the outside, we strongly recommend that elasticSearch requires at least a basic authorization!__

 ![Connection data and indexing](img/oxsearch_elastic_search_config.png)
-__Note: To avoid tempering with the shop from the outside, we strongly recommend that elasticSearch requires at least a basic authorization!__

 ### Data import ###